0yassin/localify/README.md

 ## Note
 - the playlist size is capped at around 100 at the moment because of limitations in the spotify fetch approach

+## Download
+you can download the app from the releases tab on github: []

 ![Screenshot from app](https://github.com/0yassin/localify/raw/refs/heads/main/screenshot)